stainless-api/stl-api/docs/docs/endpoints.md

 # Endpoints

 A Stainless API endpoint declares a method and URL, request and response parameter schemas, and a handler function that handles the request.
+Endpoints are grouped into [resources](/stl/resources), which are in turn grouped into an entire API definition.
 Here's a basic example:

 ```ts
 // ~/api/users/retrieve.ts